 I’m a big proponent of shopping small, especially during the holidays.
 I always like to find little independent bookstores that are hidden gems.
 I love the musty old book smell and the often friendly, knowledgeable shop owners.
 Sometimes you can even find antique or special edition books at these mom-and-pop stores.

 Holiday Gifting Rule 5–Gift One Thing to Experience

-Here’s another fun holiday gift giving rule.
-We tend to remember experiences and how those experiences made us feel more than we remember store bought gifts.
+Here’s another fun holiday gift-giving rule.
+We tend to remember experiences and how those experiences made us feel more than we remember store-bought gifts.
 Try gifting tickets to a special event for the whole family.
-You can also get creative and design your own “tickets” or “vouchers” using Canva (free design tool), good for a special treat, dinner at Chuck E. Cheese’s or a trip to a kid-friendly museum.
+You can also get creative and design your own “tickets” or “vouchers” using Canva (free design tool), good for a special treat, dinner at Chuck E. Cheeses or a trip to a kid-friendly museum.

 Holiday Gifting Rule 6–Gift One Thing to Eat

 Super easy–and delicious, right?
 I personally love making people’s favorite ice cream flavors–seeing their faces brings me so much joy.
 Many of the kids I know really love those $10 triple flavor popcorn tins–a total holiday homerun.
 You can pick these up at Target or Walmart.
-Another fun idea is to pay a visit to the local candy shoppe at the mall and put together a custom candy bag.
+Another fun idea is to pay a visit to the local candy shop at the mall and put together a custom candy bag.
 The kids will love you for it.
 Just don’t expect their parents to be too thrilled.

-I hope these holiday gift giving tips are helpful as you get ready to hit the stores and brave the crowds over the next few weeks.
+I hope these holiday gift-giving tips are helpful as you get ready to hit the stores and brave the crowds over the next few weeks.

-What are your gift giving dos and don’ts?
+What are your gift-giving dos and don’ts?